 - practice hand hygiene,

-- ensure public gatherings implement social distancing protections including reducing density, face coverings (over nose and mouth), and hand hygiene,
+- ensure public gatherings implement social distancing protections including reduced density, face coverings (over nose and mouth), and hand hygiene,

 - if sick and

-- you live off campus do not come onto campus if sick (unless instructed by a CU Healthcare professional), or
+- you live off campus do not come onto campus (unless instructed by a CU Healthcare professional), or

 - you live on-campus please alert Wardenburg.

 Before returning to campus all faculty, staff, and students must complete health and safety training.
 The Vice Chancellor for Student Affairs will be responsible for creating and monitoring training for students.
-The Associate Vice Chancellor for Integrity, Safety, and Compliance will be responsible for creating and monitoring training for faculty and staff.
+The Associate Vice Chancellor for Integrity, Safety, and Compliance will be responsible for monitoring training for faculty and staff.

-Before coming on to campus, all faculty, staff, and students are required to complete a health affirmation.
-The method and frequency will be determined by the Vice Chancellor for Student Affairs for students and the Associate Vice Chancellor for Integrity, Safety, and Compliance for faculty and staff
+Before coming on to campus, all faculty, staff, and students are required to complete a health questionnaire.
+The method and frequency will be determined by the Vice Chancellor for Student Affairs for students and the Associate Vice Chancellor for Integrity, Safety, and Compliance for faculty and staff.

 Employees or students who are sick must stay home and complete the Health Questionnaire and Illness Reporting Form remotely.
 Employees must call their supervisor or department chair to inform them of their absence.
 Students should follow instructions from their course syllabus.

 Supervisors and department chairs are responsible for enforcing this policy in consultation with Employee Relations and the Office of Faculty Affairs as appropriate.
 Supervisors and department chairs have authority to grant exceptions to staff (including student staff), faculty and all other instructional personnel, and research faculty and all other research personnel where required to fulfill individual job expectations.
 The Office of Student Conduct and Conflict Resolution will enforce this policy for students and hold them accountable to adhering to all campus risk mitigation plans.